Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 defined region (the unit circle embedded within a square with side length of 2).
-During the simulation, stochaticity is used to define the sample ($x, y$ points) that defines the estimate of $\hat{\pi}$ and the visual representations of the points through the subprocesses defined through the processes section.
+During the simulation, stochaticity is used to define the sample ($x, y$ points) that defines the estimate of $\hat{\pi}$ and the visual representations of the points through the subprocesses defined trho

 ## Input Data